-Note: Some campus buildings are closing and parking facilities attached to those buildings may be impacted.
+Note: campus buildings are locked and parking facilities attached to those buildings may be impacted.
 This list will be updated as information is available:

 - Lot 80 is open, but Union South is closed.
 Foot traffic can use the open stairwell to access the Dayton Street patio area.
 Accessible parking is available in the circular drive off Dayton Street, between Union South and Computer Sciences.

 What are transportation options for graduate assistants that are essential employees needed on-site?

 At this time, UW Transportation Services does not require a parking permit or payment to park in most surface lots and gated lots (ramps and garages).
 All meter/ParkMobile stalls do not require payment.
 Flex permit holders do not need to start a paid parking session.

 Please be aware that if you plan to take the bus, Madison Metro Transit has announced service changes and reduced operations for most of their routes.
 Read full details on the Metro COVID-19 service update webpage.Posted on 12:14 PM, March 23, 2020

 What if I am a student experiencing financial hardship or having difficulty meeting basic needs due to COVID-19?

 We understand that some students will experience financial hardship associated with the impact of COVID-19 as it relates to family, travel and academics.
 The following resources are available: